monmon0/mon-site/content/_index.md

 - PyTorch and Solidity: I caught myself thinking about both of them when I'm showering, despite their unparalleled nature.
 - Exploring the potential of AI generated art as an artist
+- Crypto and potential of Web2 DApp and Protocols, and MEV (somewhat)
 - Lego Bricks Building
 - Playing Wordle in my Discord art server using <a href="https://github.com/monmon0/monBot">a bot</a> I coded
-- Picking out outfits for our American Eskimo - Moochi
+- Picking out outfits for our American Eskimo dog - Moochi

 # Connect with me